 We are parts or aspects of the Sonship, and the Son is one with the Father.
 “What [God] creates is not apart from Him, and nowhere does the Father end, the Son begin as something separate from Him” (W-132.12:4).
 Sounds a lot like a vine and its branches, doesn’t it?

 When we try to operate independently we can do nothing.
 As we normally think of ourselves, what is there we can wholly predict and control?
 How can we “be aware of all the facets of any problem” and “resolve [them] in such a way that only good can come of it?”
 (1:4).
 Left to ourselves, left to the limited resources of the self as the ego sees it, cut off from everything, we simply cannot do it.
 We don’t have what it takes.
 “If you are trusting your own strength, you have every reason to be apprehensive, anxious, and fearful” (1:1).

 The lesson is asking us to recognize that we are not limited to what we may think of as our own strength; “God is the strength in which I trust.”
 It is asking us to operate based on our union with God.
 From where we are at the start of things, it is going to seem as if we are dealing with some kind of external God, a “Voice” that speaks within our minds or operates in circumstances to guide us:

-Since you believe that you are separate, Heaven presents itself to you as separate, too.
-Not that it is in truth, but that the link [the Holy Spirit] that has been given you to join the truth may reach to you through what you understand.
-(T-25.I.5:1-2)
+Since you believe that you are separate, Heaven presents itself to you as separate, too—not that it is the truth, but that the link [the Holy Spirit] that has been given you to join the truth may reach to you through what you understand.
+(T-25.I.8:1)

 When we realize we cannot live on our own—when we accept our dependence on this Higher Power—God becomes our strength and our safety in every circumstance.
 His Voice tells us “exactly what to do to call upon His strength and His protection” (3:2).